Norton Logo

 The year 1960 was a special one in history.
 The first mass-produced Manxman superbike was launched.
 One of Norton’s most famous bikes.
 The 650cc twin-cylinder.
 It was exported to America, Europe, and even Australia.

 An updated logo marked its appearance.
-In it, for the first time, the encompassing line was no longer the top t-stroke and finally became the ending N, emphasizing the first letter.
+In it, for the first time, the encompassing line no longer ended at the top t-stroke and finally became the ending N, emphasizing the first letter.
 The change demonstrated the appearance of a leading model, reminiscent of the founder’s last name and the brand’s legendary history.

 1972 – 2006